 You must read the informed consent statements to each eligible respondent age 18 and over and obtain the respondent's consent before you can begin any testing or measurement.
 The approach for obtaining consent differs slightly when the eligible individual is a child under age 6 or an adolescent age 15-17.
 If the respondent is a child or adolescent, you must first obtain the consent of one of the respondent's parents, or in the absence of a parent, the consent of an adult who is at least 18 years of age and is responsible for the care of the child.
-For adolescents, you must also directly seek their assent.
+For adolescents, you must also seek their assent.
 If the parent/responsible adult or the adolescent does not consent to the test, the test must not be performed.
-There are two exceptions to this rule of obtaining consent from a parent or responsible adult to test adolescents who are 15-17 years old: 1) if the adolescent is married or 2) if the adolescent lives alone or in a household in which there are no adults.
+There are two exceptions to this rule of obtaining consent from a parent or responsible adult to test adolescents who are 15-17 years old: 1) if the adolescent is currently married or has ever been married, or 2) if the adolescent lives alone or in a household in which there are no adults.
 In either instance, the adolescent is considered an emancipated minor, and is to be treated like an adult.
 Under these conditions, consent of the adolescent is sufficient.

-Prior to performing the blood pressure measurement, haemoglobin test, the test for random blood glucose, or collecting blood samples for dried blood spot (DBS) preparation, you must record the outcome of the consent requestin the applicable sections of the Biomarker Questionnaire.
-This is discussed in more detail within the upcoming chapters.
-You must also sign your name to indicate that you read the consent statement to the respondent, or in the case of children, to theparent/responsible adult and have recorded their response accurately.
-Signing your name does not indicate that the respondent consented to be tested!
+Prior to performing the blood pressure measurement, haemoglobin test, the test for random blood glucose, or to collecting blood samples for DBS preparation, you must record the outcome of the consent request in the applicable sections of the Biomarker Questionnaire.
+The informed consent procedure that should be followed throughout the questionnaire is shown in the box below.